 - 29 March 2011 | Surfing

-Greg Long will be honoured "Waterman of the Year" by the Surf Industry Manufacturers Association (SIMA), in the 2011 Waterman’s Weekend, between August 11-12th.
+Greg Long will be honored "Waterman of the Year" by the Surf Industry Manufacturers Association (SIMA), in the 2011 Waterman’s Weekend, between August 11-12th.

 The surfer from San Clemente is often referred to as “the best young big wave surfer on the planet.”
 Like the waves he surfs, his curriculum is impressive: winner of the 2003 Red Bull Big Wave Africa, champion of the 2008 Mavericks Surf Contest, winner of the Quiksilver Eddie Aikau 2009, held at Waimea Bay Hawaii, and many more trophies.